alexandrainst/fresco-stat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-FRESCO-stat is a library for secure numerical computations, statistics and linear algebra using the <a href="https://github.com/aicis/fresco">FRESCO framework</a>.
+FRESCO-dk.alexandra.fresco.stat is a library for secure numerical computations, statistics and linear algebra using the <a href="https://github.com/aicis/fresco">FRESCO framework</a>.
 FRESCO uses secure multi-party computation to enable statistical analysis to be performed on datasets distributed among multiple parties without each party seeing the other parties' data.